L-UBE/LED_driver_files/README.md

 PL9823_v3.h: the third version of the LED driver.
 Delay was significantly reduced, and parallel sending is available.
 Speed is increased by 2x.
 - Implemented brightness control for colors.

-Pl9823_v4.h: the forth version of the LED driver.
-Still testing.
-Not sure if will work.